10Electra/MSc-Project/notes.md

   - [ ] Tests on real data
 - [ ] Write about the results (possibly after each experiment)

+- Make more clear: compact optimisation space but dense output
+- not necessarily using BiNI, using inspiration... modified code
+- alltracker

 ## Ideas for future works

 - Diffusion for point-shifting